 The NTF prefers that its conference grants be used for junior attendees who do not have other support, and that the grants be applied for and administered by the conference itself, not by individual participants.
 We also ask that grant funds be used only for the stated purpose, we are not able to cover any institutional overhead charges.

 The NTF is a non-profit public charity.
-Contributions to the NTF are fully tax deductible in the U.S. We hope soon to have a similar arrangement in Canada.
-Contributions may be made by a check to The Number Theory Foundation and sent in care of
+Contributions to the NTF are fully tax deductible in the U.S. Contributions may be made by a check to The Number Theory Foundation and sent in care of

 The Number Theory Foundation